Who's Behind Listverse?

 According to Crowley, magical phenomena are made up of six things: touch, taste, smell, sight, sound, and the mind.
-The first five, depending on how they’re stimulated, cause changes in the brain, which are then manifested as magical results.
+Depending on how they’re stimulated, the first five cause changes in the brain, which are then manifested as magical results.
 Once the mind processes what it’s receiving from the senses, it projects the results back into the physical world, and that means that all the demons and devils come right from the mind of the person conjuring them.

 Each demon is associated with certain signs, seals, and names.
-The names are essentially vibrations, which stimulate part of the brain and allow the caster to control the part that is associated with that particular demon.
-If you’re looking to summon a demon that’s going to help you with your math homework, for example, you use sights and smells that stimulate the logic part of the brain while saying the words that also stimulate that same part.
+The names are essentially vibrations, which stimulate a part of the brain and allow the caster to control the part associated with that particular demon.
+If you’re looking to summon a demon that will help you with your math homework, for example, you use sights and smells that stimulate the logic part of the brain while saying the words that also stimulate that same part.

 That makes magic not just a matter of summoning demons and unleashing hell on the world.
 According to Crowley, it’s the most natural of all knowledge, the most divine of all actions, and the most virtuous of all philosophies.
 This is a pretty lofty idea for someone who established a Sex Magick Abbey.